Ashreach/ThLun/README.md

 ## About

-**ThLun** is a powerful Python CLI library for stylish and convenient terminal output.
-Create beautiful command-line interfaces with minimal effort.
+**ThLun** is a Python CLI library for stylish terminal output with ANSI colors, logging, progress bars, and spinners.

 ## Preview